 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

+St. Croix County has reported 597 positive cases of COVID-19 within the first seven days of November 2021.
+The County is averaging over 85 cases per day, a level we have not since last year.
 Due to the high volume of positive COVID-19 cases, St. Croix County Public Health may not be able to personally contact everyone who tested positive for COVID-19 by phone within 48 hours.
-Starting September 8, 2021, St. Croix County Public Health will begin sending automated text, phone, and email alerts to residents who tested positive and have not been contacted by Public Health.
+St. Croix County Public Health will send automated text, phone, and email alerts to residents who tested positive and have not been contacted by Public Health.
 These automated alerts will have a link to more information about what to do after testing positive for COVID-19.

 A member of our Public Health Department may follow up with you using a different phone number than listed above.
 To avoid potential scams, please do not reply to or click links in messages that ask you for payment or financial information.
 Contact tracers and messages from Public Health will NOT ask you for money or payment, social security, or bank account information.
 If you are unsure of the legitimacy of a message, please contact Public Health at the phone number or email listed above.

-Visit the St. Croix County website for more information on COVID-19, how to get your vaccine, where to get tested, and more.
+Visit the St. Croix County website to track COVID-19 cases in St. Croix County, for more information on COVID-19, how to get your vaccine, where to get tested, and more: sccwi.gov/COVID19